The River (1938 film)

+The River is a 1938 short documentary film written and directed by Pare Lorentz.

+Synopsis

-The River is a 1938 short documentary film which shows the importance of the Mississippi River to the United States, and how farming and timber practices had caused topsoil to be swept down the river and into the Gulf of Mexico, leading to catastrophic floods and impoverishing farmers.
+The film shows the importance of the Mississippi River to the United States, and how farming and timber practices had caused topsoil to be swept down the river and into the Gulf of Mexico, leading to catastrophic floods and impoverishing farmers.
 It ends by briefly describing how the Tennessee Valley Authority project was beginning to reverse these problems.

-It was written and directed by Pare Lorentz and, like Lorentz's earlier 1936 documentary The Plow That Broke the Plains, was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant", going into the registry in 1990.
-The film won the "best documentary" category at the 1938 Venice International Film Festival.